 all at the same time (apart from the other operations it performs to maintain your vital signals).

 If the brain operated as a traditional computer, each of the operations would be performed one at a time so, technically, you would be unable to remind yourself of the email at the same time as drinking the coffee.

 The Journey from Theoretical Concept to the Creation of SpiNNaker

 This supercomputer is the result of over two decades of theoretical thinking and actual development work.
-The concept for SpiNNaker has been elaborated 20 years ago and took 12 years to put it together.
+The concept for SpiNNaker has been elaborated on 20 years ago and took 12 years to put together.

 The research team received funding first from the EPSRC and later from the European Human Brain Project.
 By April 2016, SpiNNaker was operating on 500,000 processing cores.
 It took only two years to double this capacity and allow the team to make the official announcement about their achievement.

 Why Do We Need the SpiNNaker?